wllmzhu/G-VUE/README.md

     cd G-VUE-Matterport3D
     bash G-VUE-setup.sh
     ```

-    As instructed by the setup script, copy the Matterport3D repo directory to the r2r config yaml file.
+    As instructed by the setup script, copy the Matterport3D repo directory to the r2r config yaml's "mattersim_repo" field.

+    Specify a directory to download all the required data in the r2r config yaml's "downloaded_data" field,

+    then run the setup_navigation.sh script and feed in this \<data_directory\>

+    ```bash
+    bash scripts/setup_navigation.sh <data_directory>
+    ```

 5. Environment for Act:manipulation task.
 Please refer to [CLIPort](https://github.com/cliport/cliport) for details.